4nn4md/GRUPPE-REPOSITORY/README.md

-# Gruppe repository for gruppe 9A
+# Grupperepository for gruppe 9A

 ### Gruppemedlemmer